sxxov/pawe/README.md

 You can also use the JavaScript API to get the progress values programmatically.

-For the full list of available methods, see the [`index.ts`](https://github.com/sxxov/pawe/blob/main/src/index.ts) file.
+For the full list of available exports, see the [`index.ts`](https://github.com/sxxov/pawe/blob/main/src/index.ts) file.

 > <sup>Better docs are coming soon™!</sup>